-3 DRAFT ONLY - REVISED VERSION: 2/12/21

-4 I. Purpose

-- 5 The University of Maryland is committed to disseminating its knowledge and research as widely - 6 as possible.
-In furtherance of its land-grant mission of teaching, research, and public service, the - 7 University adopts this policy of Equitable Access to Scholarly Articles Authored by University - 8 Faculty to increase the visibility, readership, and impact of the University of Maryland's - 9 Scholarly Articles, and to ensure that the Scholarly Articles are permanently available in the - 10 University's digital repository to readers and researchers worldwide.

-11 II.
-Definitions

-13 A. University Faculty

-- 14 University Faculty shall include individuals who receive a salary or other consideration from the - 15 University for performance of services on a part-time or full-time basis and who also hold - 16 faculty rank, including tenure-stream, permanent-status-stream, and PTK faculty.

-17 B. Scholarly Article
+- 3 DRAFT ONLY REVISED VERSION: 9/16/21 STILL UNDER REVIEW - 4 I. Purpose - 5 The University of Maryland is committed to disseminating its knowledge and research as widely - 6 as possible.
+In furtherance of its land-grant mission of teaching, research, and public service, the - 7 University adopts this policy of Equitable Access to Scholarly Articles Authored by University - 8 Faculty to increase the visibility, readership, and impact of the University of Maryland's - 9 Scholarly Articles, and to ensure that the Scholarly Articles are permanently available in the - 10 University's digital repository to readers and researchers worldwide. - 11 II.
+Definitions - 12 - 13 A. University Faculty - 14 For this policy, University Faculty shall include individuals who receive a salary or other - 15 consideration from the University for performance of services on a benefits-eligible basis and - who also hold faculty rank, including tenure-stream, permanent-status-stream, and PTK faculty. - 17 B. Scholarly Article

-- 19 A Scholarly Article is a copyrighted work that describes the fruits of University Faculty - 20 members' scholarship and research; is deemed a form of "Traditional Works of Scholarship" in - 21 IV-3.20(A) UNIVERSITY OF MARYLAND INTELLECTUAL PROPERTY POLICY; and is given - 22 to the world for the sake of inquiry and knowledge by the University Faculty member without - 23 expectation of payment.
+- 19 A Scholarly Article is a work that describes the fruits of University Faculty members' - scholarship and research; is deemed a form of "Traditional Works of Scholarship" in IV-3.20(A) - 21 UNIVERSITY OF MARYLAND INTELLECTUAL PROPERTY POLICY; and is given to the - world for the sake of inquiry and knowledge by the University Faculty member without - 23 expectation of payment.
 Such articles are typically presented in peer-reviewed scholarly journals - and conference proceedings.